Starting Treatment with Invisalign® Teeth Aligners

-- Step 1: If you are interested in Invisalign the first step is to schedule a consult where we do a thorough clinical examination to be sure you are a good candidate for Invisalign.
+- Step 1: If you are interested in Invisalign® treatment the first step is to schedule a consult where we do a thorough clinical examination to be sure you are a good candidate.

-- Step 2: If you are a good candidate for Invisalign the next step is to have digital impressions and photographs taken.
-Our patients love that we use the Itero scanner to create a 3D scan of the teeth instead of the older tray-with-gel method.
+- Step 2: If you are a good candidate for Invisalign® treatment, the next step is to have digital impressions and photographs taken.
+Our patients love that we use the iTero scanner to create a 3D scan of the teeth instead of the older tray-with-gel method.
 It keeps them much more comfortable during this process.
-Using these records Dr. Hull or Dr. Stewart will come up with a treatment plan to move your teeth to their ideal location both functionally and esthetically.
+Using these records, Dr. Hull or Dr. Stewart will come up with a treatment plan to move your teeth to their ideal locations, both functionally and esthetically.

-- Step 3: Once the treatment plan is submitted to Invisalign a ClinCheck will be created for your teeth.
-A ClinCheck is a digital representation of the movement that will be achieved throughout your Invisalign treatment.
+- Step 3: Once the treatment plan is submitted, a ClinCheck will be created for your teeth.
+A ClinCheck is a digital representation of the movement that will be achieved throughout your Invisalign® treatment.
 The ClinCheck will show how many clear aligners will be necessary for your treatment.

 - Step 4: Once you have gone through the ClinCheck with Dr. Hull or Dr. Stewart, treatment can begin!

 When we are presenting the “ClinCheck” there are a few things we make sure the patients are aware of:

 - Step 1: Each aligner is worn for two weeks.
 With each aligner, you get movement that brings you closer to the desired outcome.

 - Step 2: You have to wear the aligners at least 22 hours everyday.

 - Step 3: We like to see you in the office after every 3 aligner sets (6 weeks) to be sure the aligners are “tracking” ok.
 If the aligners aren’t seating all the way, it means that the teeth aren’t moving the way we would like.
 At that point, there are some tricks we can try to get the teeth to track again, or we take a new impression to get new teeth aligners from the Invisalign® lab.